A row of townhomes in the Capitol Hill neighborhood of Washington, D.C.

 The neighborhood has actually made quite the reputation for itself, as several diplomats and politicians, like George H.W.
 Bush, Richard M. Nixon, and Lyndon B. Johnson, have called this neighborhood home over the years.
 And although the area is mostly residential, shopping is a popular pastime among many local residents — especially at Foxhall Square.
 (Make sure to stop at Wagshal’s deli and market!)

-Because of its low violent and property crime rates and top public schools, Barnaby Woods is one of the best neighborhoods in D.C. for families.
-In fact, it’s ranked as the #1 best neighborhood to raise a family in the D.C. area, according to Niche.
+If you’re in search of the safest neighborhood in D.C., take a visit to Barnaby Woods.
+Because of its low violent and property crime rates and top public schools, it’s one of the best neighborhoods in D.C. for families.
+In fact, it’s ranked as the 6th best neighborhood to raise a family in the D.C. area, according to Niche.

 And those who purchase a home in Barnaby Woods will not be disappointed by the local surroundings, as the environment is very peaceful and picturesque, thanks to Rock Creek Park bordering the neighborhood to the east.
 This neighborhood also attracts a variety of horse lovers, as the Rock Creek Park Horse Center is within walking distance.